Franklin Graham Says ‘The Sin That’s In The World’ Caused Coronavirus Pandemic

 — Jeanine Pirro (@JudgeJeanine) April 5, 2020

-Although Trump seems eager to reopen the economy as soon as possible, he is issuing dire warnings about the pandemic.
+Although Trump seems eager to reopen the economy as soon as possible, he is also issuing dire warnings about the pandemic.
 The president said on Saturday that the coming week will be “the toughest” so far.

 “There will be a lot of death, unfortunately,” he told reporters gathered at the White House.

 The American people don’t share Trump’s optimism with regards to reopening the economy, polling suggests.
-According to a ABC News/Ipsos poll released Friday, 72 percent of Americans say they are canceling and postponing their plans because of the pandemic, and 89 percent are concerned they will contract the virus.
+According to an ABC News/Ipsos poll released Friday, 72 percent of Americans say they are canceling and postponing their plans because of the pandemic, and 89 percent are concerned they will contract the virus.

 This seems to have had an impact on Trump’s approval rating, with 52 percent now saying they disapprove of the way he is handling the crisis.